agnesSLu/buySmart/README.md

 ### User Reviews and Ratings
 Besides add products to shop cart and order, our platform allows users to share their experiences by providing reviews and ratings for products.
 ### Update information allowed
-users can update their profile and password anytime
+Users can update their profile and password anytime

 ## Getting Started
 Install dependencies